 For example, let’s look at biblical names that mention God.
 They often include the elements “El” from “El Elyon” or “Jo/Iah” for the first letter of YHWH, Yah.
 So, how do we translate names with these elements in them?

 One common approach is to translate these names as “Eru Ilúvatar,” the One Father of All.
 The problem is that Eru Ilúvatar created the Ainur, who are like subordinate gods, all with their own parts of Eä to look after; so equating Eru to a monotheistic god could be problematic to some people.
 Tolkien took this approach when translating his Catholic prayers from Latin – though he left other names like “Maria” and “Jesus Christ” untranslated.

 El Elyon means “the highest god.”
 The “El” which is what his name is often reduced to, therefore can be translated as “a god.”
-There are two words that mean this roughly in Quenya – Ainu (holy one) and Vala (divine power) – and two words that mean this roughly in Sindarin – Balan (divine power) and Rodon (high/noble one).
+There are two words that mean this roughly in Quenya – Ainu (holy one) and Vala (divine power) – and three words that mean this roughly in Sindarin – Balan (divine power), Aenor (holy one), and Rodon (high/noble one).

 YHWH’s meaning is not certain.
 It could mean “I am that I am,” but seriously, we’re not even sure how to pronounce this name, let alone what it means.
 But, this is what we have to work with.
 Elvish names don’t have sentences in them like Hebrew names do, so this could be translated as Eäla (Existing One) in Quenya.
 Sindarin doesn’t really have a word that means “exist” like Quenya does.
 The closest is the fanmade word *Nas (Being).

 El Elyon was often shortened to “El” in names.
 This word means “Star” or “Elf” in Tolkien’s elven languages, so it isn’t too bad.